bitol-io/tsc/rfcs/0008-versioning-attribute-level.md

 > Readability: Hiding versions of data descriptions in versioning tools like GIT or SVN is often not feasible for a non-technical audience.
 The standard should be inclusive for business people to the greatest extent to achieve widespread acceptance of the data contract concept as a whole.
 >
 > Principal of Parsimony: Versioning on attribute level is more parsimonious than versioning on contract level.
 This being said, versioning on data quality rule level is even more parsimonious.
->
-> How does it align with our guiding values?

 ## Design and examples